db0/godot-card-game-framework/INSTALL.md

 ## Global configuration

 The framework uses a common singleton called CFControl to control overall configuration.
-It also uses a core reference class called CFControl which defines the behaviour of the framework
+It also uses a core reference class called CFConst which defines the behaviour of the framework

 1. Add CFControl.gd as an autoloaded singleton with name 'cfc'

 2. Edit the `var nodes_map` in CFConst.gd in the "Behaviour Constants" section, to point to your board and other container scenes (Deck, discard etc)

-4. Edit the pile_names and hand_names arrays with the names of your respective piles (deck, discard etc) and hand(s).

 ## Card class